-Research Methodology
+Research methodology

 This is the first study to theoretically conceptualize SCFBE using relativist ontology and a social constructionist epistemological approach in the context of fashion retailing in the UK.
-This study aims at facilitating fashion brands in their understanding of social brand engagement, drivers of brand relevance, and buying decisions in the context of SMPs.
+This study aims at facilitating fashion brand managers in their understanding of social brand engagement.
 This study explores the social aspect of SCFBE to answer how, who, when, and why social media users generate social fashion engagement and how this social fashion engagement can convert into consumer fashion engagement and buying decisions.
-This study also explores how social consumption, creation, and exchange on social media generate a social impact on SCFBE (see Figure 2).
+This study also explores how social consumption, creation, and exchange on social media generate a social impact on SCFBE (see Fig. 2).